Customer Token

 How does it work?

 Customer tokens must be generated by a party that can securely verify the customer's identity.
 Usually, this means that customer tokens should be generated during the website or application backend login procedure.
-When the customer identity is verified (using password, 3rd party authentication, Single Sign-On, etc.), the website or application backend should generate the Bloomreach Engagement customer token and send it to the device running the Bloomreach Engagement JS or mobile SDK.
+When the customer identity is verified (using password, 3rd party authentication, Single Sign-On), the website or application backend should generate the Bloomreach Engagement customer token and send it to the device running the Bloomreach Engagement JS or mobile SDK.

 The customer token is encoded via JSON web token standard.
 Therefore, the generated customer token must comply with a specific schema in order to be decoded and to have verified customer IDs by Bloomreach Engagement API.
-The correct format of required parameters can be found further in this section of the article.
+The correct format of the required parameters can be found further in this section of the article.

 Requirements